Wisconsin governor announces proposal to decriminalize marijuana possession, legalize medical use

 Breaking News Emails

-Wisconsin Gov. Tony Evers announced on Monday a proposal that would overhaul the state's marijuana laws, legalizing the drug's medical use, decriminalizing possession and aligning the state's laws on CBD oil with federal standards.
+Wisconsin Gov. Tony Evers on Monday proposed overhauling the state's marijuana laws to make the drug's medical use legal, decriminalize possession and align the state's laws on CBD oil with federal standards.

 In a press conference outlining his state budget, the governor indicated it was time for Wisconsin to join the more than two dozen states that have legalized medical marijuana and ensured residents have access to CBD oil.

-"As a cancer survivor, I know the side effects of a major illness can make everyday tasks a challenge,” the governor said at the press conference.
+"As a cancer survivor, I know the side effects of a major illness can make everyday tasks a challenge,” the governor said.
 “People shouldn't be treated as criminals for accessing a desperately-needed medication that can alleviate their suffering."

 But Evers also made it clear that this proposal is not strictly to respond to health care concerns.
 He also pointed to the inequities in the arrests of minorities for drug-related crimes.